[no picture yet]

 Before Sharpsburg

-His militia battery was originally Company K, 10th Regiment Georgia Volunteer Infantry and he was commissioned Captain on 15 June 1861.
-The battery transferred out of the 10th to serve as an independent battery - the Pulaski Light Artillery - on 27 March 1862.
+His militia unit mustered for war service as Company K, 10th Regiment Georgia Volunteer Infantry in May 1861 and he was commissioned their Captain on 18 June 1861.
+They transferred out of the 10th Infantry to serve as an independent light artillery battery - the Pulaski Light Artillery - on 27 March 1862.

 On the Campaign